Solar Activity & Space Weather

 Aurora Visibility

-QUIET (Kp 1) — Minimal geomagnetic activity.
-Bz is northward — Earth's magnetic shield is deflecting incoming solar wind.
+QUIET (Kp --) — Minimal geomagnetic activity.
+Bz is slightly southward — some energy coupling is occurring.
 Auroras limited to polar regions (above 65°N).
 Low chance of visible aurora at lower latitudes.

 Current Conditions